-Te acher's Name: Da te: Stu udent's Name: Sı ıbject: Case Manager: Ple ease give responses to the fo ollowing items: 1.
-How does the child partici cipate in class instructions (stays on task, answers o or responds in class, etc.)?
-2. How does he/she interact o or get along with peers/teachers?
-3. What are some areas or ac successfully complete? ctivities that he/she needs to improve on in your cla ass or did not 4.
-What were some activities s that he/she completed successfully in your class of or at school?
-5. Did you provide any modi ifications or accommodations, if so, what? r 6.
-Do you think he/she can pr If so, explain. progress in general education classes without specia al education services?
+Te Teacher's Name: Date: Stı Student's Name: Subject: Case Manager: Ple Please give responses to the following items: 1.
+1. How does the child participate in class instructions (stays on task, answ wers or responds in class, etc.)?
+2. 2.
+How does he/she interact or get along with peers/teachers?
+3. .
+What are some areas or activities that he/she needs to improve on in your class or did not successfully complete?
+4. 4.
+What were some activities that he/she completed successfully in your c lass or at school?
+5. 5.
+Did you provide any modifications or accommodations, if so, what?
+6. special education services?
+If so, explain.